 Accommodating Students with Disabilities

 Dickinson College is committed to ensuring equal access and reasonable accommodations to all qualified students with documented disabilities.
-At Dickinson College students with disabilities represent approximately 10% of the student population.
-The Office of Disability Services is designed to assist all students and is especially important for students with disabilities.
-Accommodations are approved through Director, Marni Jones, and many services are facilitated through the Academic Advising Department.
+At Dickinson, students with disabilities represent approximately 20% of the student population, and Access and Disability Services (ADS) is here to facilitate equitable access for them.
+All initial inquiries and assistance with documentation is handled by the ADS Associate Director, John Joyce, who can be reached at email@example.com.

 Parents: What to Expect

 You may be concerned that your child will have a difficult time transitioning to college.
-Don't worry!
-Dickinson College offers a variety of resources to promote success and independence to all students.
+A good way to ease those worries is to encourage your soon-to-be college student to learn all they can about what college life will be like and to forge a transition plan.
+Dickinson offers a variety of resources to promote success and independence for all students.

 Tips for Parents

-- If you do attend a meeting, don't interrupt during a meeting or conversation.
-Give your child the opportunity to speak for him/herself.
-After your child has had an opportunity to ask all questions, you will have your chance to ask questions or address any concerns that were not met.
+- If you do attend a meeting, wait until after your student has had an opportunity to share information or ask questions before asking your own or addressing any concerns that were not met.

 - Acknowledge and accept your child's limits and strengths, and be open to new changes.